CodeZombie/LockNodes/README.md

 However, we've noticed that while building up the rest of the workflow, sometimes ComfyUI will re-run `Generate Base Image`, even if none of it's nodes have changed.
 Or perhaps this workflow is taking multiple days to build, and we've needed to restart the ComfyUI server many times.
 Every time this happens, we have to wait for ComfyUI to re-evaluate `Generate Base Image` again.
 Not good!

-Instead, we'd like to set this workflow up such that after we've evaluated "Generate Base Image" once and we're happy with it, we can force ComfyUI to _never_ evaluate it again unless we explicitly want it to.
+Instead, we'd like to set this workflow up such that after we've evaluated "Generate Base Image" once and we're happy with it, we can force ComfyUI to not evaluate it again unless we explicitly want it to.

 To do this, we place two new nodes between the sections of our workflow: `Toggle` and `Lock Image`: